HL7/fhir-symptoms-ig/input/pagecontent/index.md

 * [Change Log](changes.html) lists all of the changes between versions of the guide

 ### Dependencies
-{% include dependency-table-nontech.xhtml %}
+{% lang-fragment dependency-table-nontech.xhtml %}

 ### IP Statements
-{% include ip-statements.xhtml %}
+{% lang-fragment ip-statements.xhtml %}